raspberrypi/linux/Documentation/admin-guide/README.rst

    these typically contain kernel-specific installation notes for some drivers for example.
-Please read the :ref:`Documentation/process/changes.rst <changes>` file, as it contains information about the problems, which may result by upgrading your kernel.
+Please read the :ref:`Documentation/process/changes.rst <changes>` file, as it contains information about the problems, which may result from upgrading your kernel.

 Installing the kernel source